Online Programs

 Graduate students and faculty talking at a conference table.

-The Graduate Certificate in Human Services Administration, which is administered by the Department of Human Development and Family Studies, is an online program that provides students with the skills and competencies needed to develop, implement, evaluation, and administer programs designed to enhance family and relationship health and well-being within non-profit or public settings.
+The Graduate Certificate in Human Services Administration, which is administered by the Department of Human Development and Family Studies, is an online program that provides students with the skills and competencies needed to develop, implement, evaluate and administer programs designed to enhance family and relationship health and well-being within nonprofit or public settings.
 It is intended to meet the needs of individuals who seek introductory graduate training as well as those who have already earned a graduate degree but would benefit from academic study of human services administration in their current profession.
 The online format allows flexibility to accommodate both full-time students and working professionals.

 In addition to meeting the requirements of the University and of the College of Social Science, students must meet the requirements specified below.